sandstorm/degree50-code/README.md

 ### Special notes on master releases

+-   To merge `dev` into `master` follow these steps: 0. make sure your local `dev` is up to date
+    1. create a release-branch from `dev`
+    2. rebase the current `master` on your release-branch via `git pull --rebase origin master`
+    3. Push the release branch and create a merge-request
-If you are creating a release on master, please make sure to also create a release inside the gitlabe repository, link it with the tag you created (or do both inside a single step) and also add a meaningful changelog to the release (see past releases).
+-   If you are creating a release on master, please make sure to also create a release inside the gitlab repository, link it with the tag you created (or do both inside a single step) and also add a meaningful changelog to the release (see past releases).

+#### Creating a fix on master

+1. Create a fix-branch from `master`
+2. Implement the fix
+3. Merge the fix back into `master`
+4. rebase the `fix` branch on `dev` via `git pull --rebase origin dev`
+5. Merge the fix into `dev` (to make sure that histories don't diverge)

 ### Where to find the version number inside the app